 As we start to expand WebExtension APIs beyond parity with Chrome, a common theme is appearing in bug comments when proposing new APIs.
-That theme is something like "we'll have to give add-ons using that API a special manual review".
+When an API violates reasonable security, privacy or performance concerns, then usually someone will say "we'll have to give add-ons using that API a special manual review".

-Manual review has quite a few problems but bluntly, it costs Mozillians resources and time and upsets developers.
+Manual review has quite a few problems but simply, it costs Mozillians resources and upsets developers.

 On the cost side, we've had to put an awful lot of developer and reviewer (both paid and volunteer) time into reviewing extensions.
-There's tools and sites supported by Mozilla to support the review process.
+There are tools and sites supported by Mozilla to support the review process.

 But more than that, loud and clear developers have told us they dislike the review process and complain about it.
 It causes delays and developers get upset when people (many of whom are volunteer) aren't able to turn around reviews within reasonable time scales.